 惜缘

-A reader commented on my last post, The Spirit of Tango, "A ten minute tanda is a radical response to the dehumanizing reality of modern day-to-day living.
+A reader commented on my last post, The Spirit of Tango: "A ten-minute tanda is a radical response to the dehumanizing reality of modern day-to-day living.
 It is an opportunity for two humans to embrace each other in the promotion of humanity.
 Don’t let the precious opportunity slip away because your partner isn’t a good enough dancer, tall enough, young enough, old enough, attractive enough, friendly enough, …whatever enough.
 Every embrace has a story - dance with it."
-I pondered on the comment, because it reminded me of a Chinese motto "惜缘" (pronounces shee-yuan).

 惜缘 means cherishing the luck by which people are brought together.
 On the wall of my office is a script written in beautiful penmanship by a Chinese calligrapher: "Cherish those who are brought to you by fate.
 They enrich your life.
 They are the footprints to your destiny."
-It's an unfamiliar philosophy in America where human connections are not as appreciated as in some other cultures like China and Argentina.
-Many Americans value individualism, personal freedom, independence and autonomy.
-They live alone, act alone, work alone, die alone, are fierce fighters for gun right, but quite ignorant of communal life and relationships, and they often let the opportunity of affinity with people slip away.
+This is an unfamiliar philosophy in America, where human connections are not as deeply valued as in some other cultures like China and Argentina.
+Many Americans prioritize individualism, personal freedom, independence, and autonomy.
+They often live, act, work, and even pass on alone; they are fierce advocates for gun rights but quite ignorant of communal life and relationships, often letting opportunities for meaningful connections slip away.

-Life, however, is not a solo-dance even for Robinson Crusoe.
-If you think about it, your life is defined by the people associated with you: parents who raised you, siblings who grew up together, teachers who have influenced you, classmates who study together, colleagues working in the same place, and friends who sung together for warmth, etc. Fortune only brings a limited number of people into each person's life.
-These are the precious resources granted to us by fate.
-Those who cherish such resources can build great companies and achieve lofty goals.
-Those who don't, their life tends to be lonely, friendless and unfruitful.
+Life, however, is not a solo dance - even for Robinson Crusoe.
+If you think about it, your life is defined by the people around you: the parents who raised you, the siblings who grew up with you, the classmates who studied alongside you, the teachers and mentors who influenced you, the colleagues who worked beside you, and the friends who shared warmth and laughter.
+Fortune brings only a limited number of people into each person's life, and these are the precious resources granted to us by fate.
+Those who cherish such resources can build great companies and achieve lofty goals, while those who do not often find their lives lonely, friendless, and unfulfilled.

-What is true in life is true in tango also.
-There are only a limited number of people dancing tango in every city.
-These people, despite their differences, share something in common: their longing for human connection, their belief in fraternity and love, their nostalgia, romanticism, sentimentalism and life attitude, their passion for tango...
-Those who cherish each other can form a great tango community.
-Those who tear down the bridge and build walls, their community suffers.
-Unfortunately, the latter is often the reality in our tango.
-Many of us do not appreciate enough the lot that brings us together.
-They are haughty and prejudicial.
-They see others as rivals and are indifferent and cold towards others.
-They turn a blind eye to those they deemed unworthy of them.
-They dance not to enjoy the affinity but to display their ego.
-They form cliques, fight for dominance and squeeze out competitions, etc.
+What is true in life is true in tango as well.
+In each city, there are only a limited number of people who dance tango.
+Despite their differences, these individuals share a longing for human connection, a belief in fraternity and love, a sense of nostalgia, romanticism, sentimentality, and a passion for tango.
+Those who cherish one another can form a vibrant tango community.
+Those who tear down bridges and build walls, however, cause their community to suffer.
+Sadly, the latter is often the reality in our tango circles.
+Many of us do not appreciate enough the fortune that brings us together.
+They are haughty and prejudiced.
+They view others as rivals and treating them with indifference or disdain.
+They dance not to enjoy the relationship but to display their ego, forming cliques, vying for dominance, and pushing out competition.

 Individualism is incompatible with tango.
-I hope we can learn from the philosophy of 惜缘 and cherish the luck that brings us together as a community, because that is what makes tango fascinating.
-Tango is not just a personal skill.
-It is a fellowship, a connection with other human beings, and a philosophy of restoring humanity through cooperation and sharing.
-(See Tango Is a Fellowship.)
-Instead of trying to reinvent tango, I think we should let tango change us and turn us into a better connected and cooperative people.
+I hope we can learn from the philosophy of 惜缘 and cherish the luck that brings us together as a community, for this is what makes tango so fascinating.
+Tango is not merely a skill; it is a fellowship, an intimate connection with others, and a philosophy of restoring humanity through cooperation and sharing (see Tango Is a Fellowship).
+Rather than trying to reinvent tango, perhaps we should allow tango to transform us, helping us become a more connected and cooperative people.
 (See The Lessons of Tango.)

 March 15, 2016